Constraints on the Progenitor System of SN 2016gkg from a Comprehensive Statistical Analysis: Method

 \subsection{Statistical Method}

 We use Bayesian inference to derive the distribution of the potential progenitors (and their binary companions) of SN 2016gkg.
-We adopt $3\sigma$ luminosity and effective temperature constraints on the progenitor as derived from observations of the progenitor system before explosion (Kilpatrick, C. D., private communication).
+We adopt $3\sigma$ (see below for reasoning) luminosity and effective temperature constraints on the progenitor as derived from observations of the progenitor system before explosion (Kilpatrick, C. D., private communication).
 We assume that luminosity and effective temperature are independent variables for simplicity, though this assumption is not accurate.
 We do not apply the progenitor hydrogen-envelope mass and radius constraints derived from the SN light-curves as these are model-dependent.
-However, we discuss the implications of applying them when appropriate.
+However, we discuss the implications of applying them later.

-For each Type IIb SN progenitor model (see above for definition) we calculate an unnormalized posterior probability ($P'$):
+For each Type IIb SN progenitor model (see above for definition) we compute a posterior probability ($P$):

-where, $\bar{X}_{\rm obs}$ is the vector of observed luminosity and effective temperature of the progenitor of SN 2016gkg, $\bar{X}_{\rm mod}$ is the vector of luminosity and effective temperature of the model progenitor, and $\bar{\theta}_{\rm mod}$ is the vector of model parameters.
-We assume that